 So sometimes you just have to look it up.
 I guess what bugs me is that people don’t seem to have any sort of bull-crap filter at all.
 Nobody can know everything, but c’mon, a lot of what you hear ought to strike you as transparently impossible and completely counter-intuitive – like the idea that an organ such as the brain, the pinnacle of animal evolution and devourer of bodily energy, could actually be 90% dormant lump.
 Or that a human body is 98% water – that’s a jellyfish.
 You know you have bones and teeth, and hair, too; forget that muscles and tendons and such have got to be more than just water, your skeleton alone just has to account for more than two pounds out of hundred, right?
 Yet they just hoover it up, and spew it back out to all and sundry.

-What really rots my socks, though, what really snaps me off right at the femurs, are the lying liars who spread nonsense they know to be lies, just to serve their own lying, stinking purposes.
+What really rots my socks, though, what really snaps me off right at the femurs, are the lying liars who spread nonsense they know to be lies, just for the sheer bloody-minded fun of messing with people’s heads (hello, QAnon!!) or, worse in a way, to serve their own lying, stinking purposes.
 I may be a little angry at you for believing them, but them I want damned for all time.
 I want them standing on their heads in a room a foot deep in pig droppings, while Beelzebub forces sharp things into their rectums.

 Which brings us to bumblebees.